Levurmion/ICAC-Scoresheet/match_server/README.md

 ]
 ```

-### `waiting-submit`
+### `server:waiting-submit`
 Notifies that the match is currently waiting for participants to submit their scores.
 This event will be accompanied by a payload that specifies the details of the participant a user is scoring for.
 If this event was triggered by a failed **CONFIRMATION** state, the payload will additionally contain the scores of arrows from the last end to be displayed.
+The length of the `arrows` array represent the number of arrows that need to be submitted for the current end.

 > **waiting-submit** can only be emitted by matches in the **SUBMIT** lifecycle state.